PICO* 7 Single Use Negative Pressure Wound Therapy System

 • Provides even distribution of negative pressure across the dressing

 • Fast and easy to apply and can be easily adjusted

 • Simple operation means less chance of error

 • Airlock layer maintains open airflow

-PICO* 7 Single Use Negative Pressure Wound Therapy System is indicated for patients who would benefit from a suction device (negative pressure wound therapy) as it may promote wound healing via removal of low levels of exudate and infectious materials.
+PICO* 7 Single Use Negative Pressure Wound Therapy System is indicated for patients who would benefit from a suction device (negative pressure wound therapy), as it may promote wound healing via removal of low to moderate levels of exudate and infectious materials.
 Examples of appropriate wound types include: chronic; acute; traumatic; subacute and dehisced wounds; partial-thickness burns; ulcers (such as diabetic or pressure); flaps and grafts; closed surgical incisions.